nushankodikara/openAI-AGI-role-play-game/README.md

 npm start
 ```

+This will start the game server on port 3000.
+You can change the port by changing the PORT variable in the index.js file.

+Goto [GUI Repository](https://github.com/nushankodikara/openAI-AGI-role-play-game-GUI) and follow the instructions to load the GUI.

 ## Contributing

 If you would like to contribute to the project, feel free to submit a pull request with your changes.
 Before doing so, please read the CONTRIBUTING.md file for guidelines on how to contribute.